Totally bounded space: Topological vector spaces

 Any topological vector space is an abelian topological group under addition, so the above conditions apply.
-Historically, definition 1(b) was the first reformulation of total boundedness for topological vector spaces; it dates to a 1935 paper of John von Neumann.
+Historically, statement 6(a) was the first reformulation of total boundedness for topological vector spaces; it dates to a 1935 paper of John von Neumann.

 This definition has the appealing property that, in a locally convex space endowed with the weak topology, the precompact sets are exactly the bounded sets.